truekas/PencilSharpener/README.md

 ## Fixing Rolled Keys
 After downgrading to v124, some systems will keyroll while in recovery mode and prevent users from booting into the OS or Sh1mmer.
 This is because the recovery kernel data key will fail to validate the kernel during boot.
 As the recovery key is in a read-only portion of the system, it would not get overwritten when the kernel signature was changed during the downgrade.

-This issue is fixable on Nissa boards by flashing the correct keys to the system to continue the boot process.
+This issue is fixable by flashing the correct keys to the system to continue the boot process.
 Here's how to do it:

 Go into VT2 (`CTRL+ALT+F2`).
 If you can't get to VT2, you will have to use a flash programmer (ch341a) or find some other way to get a root shell.
 You will need `vboot_utils` and `curl` (preinstalled on ChromeOS).

-Bridge pins 3 and 8 on the flash chip, and run these commands in your shell:
+Bridge pins 3 and 8 on the flash chip, and run these commands in your shell (EXAMPLE PROVIDED FOR NISSA BOARDS):
 ```bash
 flashrom --wp-disable # if applicable
 curl -LO https://raw.githubusercontent.com/truekas/PencilSharpener-Kv4/refs/heads/main/src/unrolled_nissa.bin
 futility gbb -s --recoverykey unrolled_nissa.bin # add -p if using a programmer
 flashrom --wp-enable
 ```
-It is possible to generate the correct recovery file by using a ch341 programmer and [connecting to the device](https://docs.chrultrabook.com/docs/unbricking/unbrick-ch341a.html#prepping-to-flash) or using vt2 to run `futility gbb --recoverykey file.bin` and obtain the correct file.
+The file given is for Nissa boards only.
+It is possible to generate the correct recovery file for your system by using a ch341 programmer and [connecting to the device](https://docs.chrultrabook.com/docs/unbricking/unbrick-ch341a.html#prepping-to-flash) or using vt2 to run `futility gbb --recoverykey file.bin` and obtain the correct file.

 ## Citations
 [Breaking chromeOS's enrollment security model: A postmortem](https://blog.coolelectronics.me/breaking-cros-6/)